geosolutions-it/doc-gn3/source/index.rst

 .. doc-bev Documentation master file.

 ####################################################################
-Welcome to GeoNetwork 3 Documentation from GeoSolutions
+Welcome to GeoNetwork 3 Installation Tutorial from GeoSolutions
 ####################################################################

+This tutorial has been created by GeoSolutions for helping users with setting up a server that could be used to run GeoNetwork 3 with a proper configuration for complying with INSPIRE rules for CSW.

 .. toctree::
    :maxdepth: 2